What is Gilgal in the Bible?

 There are a variety of references to a place called Gilgal in the Old Testament.
 Though it is not clear that they were all the same location, we can still learn important spiritual lessons from one of these episodes.

-Books of the Bible that mention Gilgal:
+Here are the passages in the Bible that mention Gilgal:

 • Book of Joshua, chapters 4 and 5